How to write a CV that stands out in the engineering and manufacturing world

 • Open-source contributions

-Only include if relevant.
+Only include these if they’re relevant.

-How to write a CV that stands out
+How to write a resume that stands out

 Here’s what recruiters and hiring managers actually look for: